 ‘Learn the rules like a pro, so you can break them like an artist.’
 Pablo Picasso

-Textile artist Valerie Deas is a fan of Pablo Picasso’s cubism art.
-Picasso broke the rules when it came to visual perception, and Valerie’s art quilts seek to do the same.
-Whether playing with colour or overall composition, Valerie strives to turn traditional quilting techniques on their head.
-And she makes no apologies along the way.
+Textile artist Valerie Deas was a fan of Pablo Picasso’s cubism art.
+Picasso broke the rules when it came to visual perception, and Valerie’s art quilts sought to do the same.
+Whether playing with colour or overall composition, Valerie strived to turn traditional quilting techniques on their head.
+And she made no apologies along the way.

-Throughout this article, Valerie uses the word ‘spontaneity’ to describe her work.
-It’s what she does.
+Throughout this article, Valerie used the word ‘spontaneity’ to describe her work.
 But be assured, spontaneity does not mean jumbled or otherwise disparate works.
-Her ability to layer and finesse diverse patterns and colours is a feast for the eyes.
+Her ability to layer and finesse diverse patterns and colours provides a feast for the eyes.

-We’ve been given an inside look into Valerie’s artistic philosophy and techniques.
-She shares how fabrics literally speak to her and lead the way in design.
-And she describes her layering techniques, along with creating new fabric from pictures of older fabric.
+Valerie shared how fabrics literally spoke to her and lead the way in design.
+And she described her layering techniques, along with creating new fabric from pictures of older fabric.
 Remarkable!

-You’ll also learn how teaching elementary school art classes have taught Valerie what ‘artistic license’ truly means.
+You’ll also learn how teaching elementary school art classes taught Valerie what ‘artistic license’ truly means.

 Valerie Deas: I first started quilting when a couple of friends who took African dance classes with me (Ife Felix and Bernadine Jennings) formed the Harlem Girls Quilting Circle.
 I had sewn growing up, but that was my introduction to quilting and where I learned the technical skills.